microsoft/azure-spring-apps-training/04-configure-a-spring-cloud-config-server/README.md

   - Click on `Authentication` and select `Public`
 - Click on "Apply" and wait for the operation to succeeed

 You're done!
-You can skip the next section and go to the guide: [05 - Build a Spring Boot microservice using Spring Cloud features](../05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md).
+You can skip the next section and go to the next guide: ➡️ [05 - Build a Spring Boot microservice using Spring Cloud features](../05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md).

 ## Configure a private Git repository